zuo-ls/DecoratorKingdom/readme.md

 Tools for pretty plots.

-## Set palette for a plot method via
+## Set palette for a plot method via a